Abhinav Shukla: Personal life

 Shukla married his longtime girlfriend, actress Rubina Dilaik on 21 June 2018 in Shimla.
 On Bigg Boss 14, it was revealed that his marriage with Dilaik was about to end and they gave each other six months before getting divorced.
 Post the show, they decided to continue their marriage.
 Shukla stated, "There's no divorce happening."
 They welcomed twin girls on 27 November 2023.

 Shukla who is a self-confessed adventure lover successfully climbed the peak of Stok Kangri in pure Alpine style along with his brother on 23 July 2017 and announced that this marked his foray into mountaineering.
 In 2016 he along with his brother completed a 7-day trek from Chandra Taal to Bara-lacha la in alpine style.
 A year before he had cycled from Manali to Leh solo in six days.

 He is known for his outdoor and adventure activities, whenever not shooting or working he likes to trek and camp out in the woods.
 On 4 January 2014 while on a trek to a fort in Matheran forests of Maharashtra he got stuck on a ledge of a rock face and had to be rescued by a team of rock climbers.
 He said he had mentally prepared himself for days of survival, even had stored his urine for emergency.

 In the media

-Shukla was ranked at No. 11 in The Times 20 Most Desirable Men on Television 2020.
+Shukla was ranked at No. 11 in The Times of Indias 20 Most Desirable Men on Television 2020.